isanketsaha/CronParserService/README.md

 # CronParserService

-**Description**:
-`CronParserService is a simple Java application that parses the input expression in token and then process the token in order to evaluate the range and prints accordingly.
+CronParserService is a simple Java application that parses the input expression in token and then process the token in order to evaluate the range and prints accordingly.
-This guide will help you set up and run the service locally.`
+This guide will help you set up and run the service locally.

+### Supported Expression
+`*` `/` `,` `+` `digits only`

 ## Prerequisites